jonathanthomas83/guitar/content/posts/one-year-later-with-the-fractal-axe-fx-ii-xl-was-it-a-keeper/index.md

 ---
-title: "One year later with the Fractal Axe FX II XL, was it a keeper in 2018?"
+title: "One year later with the Fractal Axe FX II XL, was it a keeper?"
 date: 2018-06-30T00:00:00.000Z
 draft: false
-url: "one-year-later-with-the-fractal-axe-fx-ii-xl-was-it-a-keeper-in-2018"
+url: "one-year-later-with-the-fractal-axe-fx-ii-xl-was-it-a-keeper"
 tags:
 - recording
 - amp modelling